Corruption in India: Tendering processes and awarding contracts

-A 2006 report claimed state-funded construction activities in Uttar Pradesh, such as road building were dominated by construction mafias, consisting of cabals of corrupt public works officials, materials suppliers, politicians and construction contractors.
+A 2006 report claimed that state-funded construction activities in Uttar Pradesh, such as road building, were dominated by construction mafias, consisting of cabals of corrupt public works officials, materials suppliers, politicians and construction contractors.

 Problems caused by corruption in government-funded projects are not limited to the state of Uttar Pradesh.
-The World Bank study finds that the public distribution programs and social spending contracts have proven to be a waste due to corruption.
+The World Bank study finds that public distribution programs and social spending contracts have proven to be a waste due to corruption.

 For example, the government implemented the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) on 25 August 2005.
 The Central government outlay for this welfare scheme is ₹400 crore in FY 2010–2011.
 After 5 years of implementation, in 2011, the programme was widely criticised as no more effective than other poverty reduction programmes in India.
-Despite its best intentions, MGNREGA faces the challenges of corrupt officials reportedly pocketing money on behalf of fake rural employees, poor quality of the programme infrastructure, and unintended destructive effect on poverty.
+Despite its best intentions, MGNREGA faces the challenges of corrupt officials reportedly pocketing money on behalf of fake rural employees, poor quality of the program infrastructure, and unintended destructive effect on poverty.

-Hospitals and health care

-In government hospitals, corruption is associated with non-availability/duplication of medicines, obtaining admission, consultations with doctors, and receiving diagnostic services.